Introduction

 Medical consultation

 Before starting collagen supplementation, it is essential to seek the advice of a healthcare professional.
-Each pregnancy is unique, and medical supervision will ensure that collagen meets your specific needs.
+Every pregnancy is unique, and medical supervision will ensure that collagen suits your specific needs.

 Contraindications

 Although collagen is generally well tolerated, some people may have allergies, particularly to marine sources of collagen.
-If you have a history of food allergies, it is best to opt for bovine or plant-based collagen and to check the product's composition.
+If you have a history of food allergies, it is best to choose bovine or plant-based collagen and check the product's composition.

 Yes, taking collagen during pregnancy is generally considered safe, provided you choose a quality product and adhere to the recommended doses.
-It is advisable to prioritize pure collagen, without additives or controversial ingredients.
+It is advisable to opt for pure collagen, without additives or controversial ingredients.

 Yes, collagen can be consumed during breastfeeding.
 It can even be beneficial in aiding postpartum recovery by promoting tissue regeneration and strengthening joints.
 As always, a medical consultation is recommended to ensure its suitability for your health condition.

-For more information on when to take collagen, check out our detailed article.
+For more information on when to take collagen, see our detailed article.

 IV.
 Integration of collagen into the daily routine

-Dietary supplements represent a practical method to incorporate collagen into the daily routine.
-They are available in the form of powder, tablets, and capsules.
+Dietary supplements represent a convenient method to incorporate collagen into the daily routine.
+They are available in powder, tablet, and capsule forms.

 Collagen-rich diet